j-stephan/hip/docs/data/reference/env_variables/debug_hip_env.rst

         the same hardware queues for the new streams in a round-robin manner.
 Note that this maximum number does not apply to hardware queues that are created for CU-masked HIP streams, or cooperative queues for HIP Cooperative Groups (single queue per device).

-The HIP debug variables are used on :doc:`hip:how-to/logging`, :doc:`hip:how-to/debugging` and :doc:`GPU isolation <rocm:conceptual/gpu-isolation>` pages.